⚡️ You're in the right article if you're looking to…

-⭐️ Instagram Shop Grid is available on our Premium and Business plans.
+⭐️ Instagram Shop Grid is available on our paid plans.
 Learn more about our plans and pricing here.

 This article contains the following sections:

 - Setting up your Shop Grid page and updating your Instagram bio link